Old Miakka, Florida

 Old Miakka (or Old Myakka) is a census-designated place in Sarasota County, Florida, United States.
 It is located at the bend of County Road 780, where it changes from running north–south to east–west.
-The community is part of the North Port–Sarasota–Bradenton, Florida Metropolitan Statistical Area.
+The population was 1,743 at the 2020 census.
+The community is part of the North Port–Bradenton–Sarasota, Florida Metropolitan Statistical Area.

 History

-The cornerstone is the Old Miakka United Methodist Church which was built in 1886.
-This is also where the historic marker is located.
-The area was named after what the Seminole tribe called the Miarca River.
+The area was named after the Myakka River which a local group of people of either Seminole (Muscogee speaking) or Miccosukee (Hitchiti speaking) descent called the "Miarca River."

 The name Miakka first appeared on maps in 1845.

-Spelling
+The U.S. Post Office for Miakka was first registered in 1879 by Augustus M. Wilson.

+The Old Miakka United Methodist Church was built in 1886 on land donated by William Rawls and Augustus M. Wilson.
+There is a historical marker located at the church erected by the Sarasota County Historical Commission in 1982.

+The Old Miakka School was constructed in 1914.
+There is a historical marker located at the schoolhouse erected by the Sarasota County Historical Commission in 1987.

+The Miakka community was originally part of Hillsborough County (1834), then subsequently Manatee County (1855) and finally Sarasota County (1921).

+Place-name spelling

-A letter was written in 1940 by Secretary W. Stanley Hanson of the Seminole Indian Association to Project Superintendent Claude E. Ragan of the newly formed Myakka River State Park used the spelling of “Miakka River State Park.”
+A letter written in 1940 by W. Stanley Hanson of the Seminole Indian Association to Claude E. Ragan, Project Superintendent of the newly formed Myakka River State Park which was known as Miakka Valley State Forest & Park.
 The letter explains Hanson's attempt to discover the history and origin of the various spellings.
-He stated Lake Myakka was labeled as “Mayaco” on some early maps.
-The letter also notes the origin of the word “Miami”, as “Mayaca” is conjectured by some to have the same meaning.
-The “Mayaimi” Tribe lived near Lake Okeechobee, named from the Hitchiti words oki (water) and chubi (big).
-The oldest known name for Lake Okeechobee was “Mayaimi,” (also meaning big water) as reported by Hernando de Escalante Fontaneda in the 16th century.

 The United States Board on Geographic Names (BGN) ruled in December 1943 on the usage of "Old Myakka" for the spelling of the geographical name as it was "both officially and locally preferred to help distinguish it from Myakka City and vice versa."
-The ruling acknowledged the spelling Miakka to be found on various official documents such as the USGS state maps, Rand McNally Atlas, and Official State Road Map.
+The ruling acknowledged the spelling Miakka found on various official documents such as the USGS state maps, Rand McNally Atlas, and Official State Road Map.

+Recreation

+Old Miakka Preserve is nearby and has trails.